MicrosoftDocs/win32/desktop-src/Controls/tcm-removeimage.md

 ---
 title: TCM\_REMOVEIMAGE message
-description: Removes an image from a tab control's image list.
-You can send this message explicitly or by using the TabCtrl\_RemoveImage macro. ms.assetid: 'f2761338-0afa-47d8-9d9c-1d5a4a7f7bcf'
+description: Removes an image from a tab controls image list.
+You can send this message explicitly or by using the TabCtrl\_RemoveImage macro. ms.assetid: f2761338-0afa-47d8-9d9c-1d5a4a7f7bcf
+keywords:
-keywords: ["TCM_REMOVEIMAGE message Windows Controls"]
+- TCM_REMOVEIMAGE message Windows Controls
 topic_type:
 - apiref
 api_name: